TammoLossau/tammolossau.github.io/_pages/research.md

 ## Published Articles

+### Emergent Properties in Chemistry - Relating Molecular Properties to Bulk Behavior - with Norman Sieroka and Tim Neudecker

+Forthcoming in *Acta Analytica*. - [Journal page](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/chem.202303868) (Open Access)

+This paper advertises the concept of emergence to researchers in chemistry.
+We also draw an interesting distinction between the way in which chemical properties emerge: some occur suddenly once we reach a distinct number of stoms or molecules, while others seem to only occur gradually.

 ### Knowledge as a Social Kind

 Forthcoming in *Acta Analytica*. - [Journal page](https://link.springer.com/article/10.1007/s12136-023-00561-4) - [Philpapers link](https://philpapers.org/rec/LOSKAA) - [Text](/files/knowledge-social.pdf)